taniagreen/mars-mission/README.md

 `console.log('data', data);`

-in your App function before the return statement, you'll see that `data` now is an array of items containing information about the photos made on 2021-8-30
+in your App function before the return statement and open `Console` tab in DevTools (F12 or right mouse click -> Inspect -> Console tab)  you'll see that `data` now is an array of items containing information about the photos made on 2021-8-30

 ## Step 3: display the latest photo from Mars